Neighborhood Walkability Score Estimator

 When comparing neighborhoods, consider visiting at different times to see how conditions change.
 Use the calculator as a baseline score, then layer in these observations to build a fuller picture of walkability throughout the year.

 This estimator offers a quick snapshot of how walkable your neighborhood might be.
 Whether you are house hunting, planning a move, or just curious about your surroundings, knowing your score can guide decisions and spark conversations with city planners or neighbors.
-Pair this information with your own observations to get the clearest picture of pedestrian access in your area.
+The most useful thing a number does here is point you at the weakest of the five subscores—the one worth fixing or investigating first—so pair it with an actual walk down the block before you draw conclusions.

 Saving Your Score